Builders and contractors

 J. Gibson McIlvain has been working with builders and the various contractors involved through the typical job lifecycle for decades, and we understand how important timing is when it comes to getting the lumber to the job site so work can proceed.
 We simplify this equation by providing multiple products and taking control of the delivery process by using our own fleet of trucks.

 So instead of trying to get multiple quotes from multiple vendors and coordinating a number of deliveries to fit into the delicately balanced build schedule, we provide a single source for your entire trim package, plywood, siding, decking boards, flooring, timbers, etc.

-Now change this project from a residential to a massive commercial job and the rules changes and oftentimes the complications get hairier.
-We’ve been there through it from stadiums to concert halls, office buildings, and museums and government institutions. all the way back to the building of the White House and Smithsonian
+Now change this project from a residential to a massive commercial job, and the rules change and oftentimes the complications get hairier.
+We’ve been there and have frequently worked meticulously through it from stadiums to concert halls, office buildings, and museums and government institutions… all the way back to the building of the White House and Smithsonian.